Kundan (film): Plot

-Kundan, on being turned away by everyone, finally finds a saviour in Gurudev (Murad), a priest, who helps him find himself and introduces him to making pottery and earning money.
+Kundan, on being turned away by everyone, finally finds a saviour in Gurudev, a priest, who helps him find himself and introduces him to making pottery and earning money.
 Kundan does well for himself and meets up with Radha and Uma.
 Radha dies from an illness and Kundan brings up Uma.
 Inspector Sher Singh meanwhile, is after him all the time.
-A grown Uma (Nimmi) meets Amrit (Sunil Dutt), a freedom fighter involved in the Quit India Movement against the British.
+A grown Umanmeets Amrit, a freedom fighter involved in the Quit India Movement against the British.
 Amrit and Uma fall in love, but Amrit has the police after him.
 In a fight between the revolutionaries and the police, Sher Singh is imprisoned by them, but subsequently let free by Kundan.
 Amrit gets injured and Singh tries to arrest him.
 Kundan knocks the policeman down and escapes through a drainage with Amrit.
 When the Inspector comes looking for them again, there is a confrontation between Kundan and the Inspector while Amrit lies wounded.
 Kundan tells Sher Singh that he will give himself up to the police if he allows Amrit to get treatment.
 Sher Singh agrees to let Amrit's wounds be treated and waits as the doctor attends him.
 When Amrit recovers, Kundan goes down to find a note written by the Inspector, in which he states that he's letting two people wanted by the police to go free, hence his only salvation for not doing his duty is to kill himself.
 Kundan manages to see the Inspector jumping into the river.
 Amrit and Uma are reunited with a repentant Gopal asking Kundan's forgiveness.